Modern Slavery and Human Trafficking Statement

 Identifying and managing risks

 Cardif Pinnacle has carried out a detailed review with external advisors of its supply chains and procurement processes to identify where there may be risks of modern slavery or human trafficking.
-This showed that overall there is low risk as the company's activities do not directly involve operations where modern slavery or human trafficking are known to occur.
+This showed that overall there is a low risk as the company's activities do not directly involve operations where modern slavery or human trafficking are known to occur.

 Employees and suppliers are encouraged to raise any concerns about any issues or suspicion of modern slavery within the Cardif Pinnacle business operations or any tier of our supply chain as soon as they become aware of it.
 Our whistleblowing procedure ensures that anyone raising such concerns may request that their disclosure is kept strictly confidential.